Itelios/Nuke/README.md

 #### Creating Image Task

-Loading an image is as simple as creating and resuming an `ImageTask`.
+Loading an image is as simple as creating and resuming an `Task`.
 Nuke is thread safe, you can freely create and resume tasks from any thread.
 The completion closure is called on the main thread.

 ```swift
 Nuke.task(with: NSURL(URL: "http://...")!) {